 Members who did not make an election before the deadline defaulted to Option 3 as described above.
 Deferred or nonvested public school employees on September 3, 2012, who return to public school employment on or after September 4, 2012, will be considered as if they had elected Option 3 above.
 Returning members who made the retirement plan election will retain whichever option they chose.
 Employees who first work on or after September 4, 2012, choose between two retirement plans: the Pension Plus plan described above and a Defined Contribution (DC) plan that provides a 50% employer match (up to 3% of salary) on employee contributions.
 New employees are automatically enrolled as members in the Pension Plus plan as of their date of hire.
-They have 75 days from the last day of their first pay period, as reported to ORS, to elect to opt out of the Pension Plus plan and become a qualified participant in the DC plan; if no election is made they will remain in the Pension Plus plan.
+They have 75 days from the last day of their first pay period, as reported to ORS, to elect to opt out of the Pension Plus plan.
 If they elect to opt out of the Pension Plus plan, their participation in the DC plan will be retroactive to their date of hire.